brentsimmons/inessential.com/posts/2021/05/07/what_it_was_like_to_sell_apps_online_in_2003.markdown

 (It could have been more convenient for purchasers, yes, and by 2005 we had plans to create an in-app purchasing system that still used Kagi, but we ended up benching that plan, for reasons.)

-And — importantly — Kagi’s fee was something like 5%.
-I don’t have the exact number — if anything it was less.
+And — importantly — Kagi’s fee was something like 5%. (<i>Update a little later:</i> evidence suggests I may be misremembering: it could have been more like 10%.)

 *Even more importantly*: Kagi didn’t review our app.
 I suppose, if we had been selling something egregious in some way, they might have learned of it and cut us off.
 But that’s a standard business relationship.
 Kagi was not a gatekeeper.